Create a flexible Serverless worker that supports a Pod-first development workflow.

 handler.py

-) that adapts its behavior based on a user-specified environment variable. - Write a startup script (
+) that adapts its behavior based on a user-specified environment variable.start.sh

 : Your Python script with the RunPod handler logic.start.sh